DmitryBaranovskiy/raphael/README.markdown

 ## Reference

+This section provides a function reference for the Raphaël JavaScript library.

 ### Main Function

 #### Raphael

-Function that creates a canvas on which to draw.
+Creates a canvas object on which to draw.
+You must do this first, as all future calls to drawing methods from this instance will be bound to this canvas.

 ##### Parameters